Run your data operations on a single, unified platform.

 LEARN HOW TO DEAL WITH SPREADSHEETS AND EFFICIENTLY MATERIALIZE THEIR CONTENT INTO A DATABASE OR A BI TOOL.

 Even internally, we rely on 13 different Google Sheets as secondary data sources.
-Their uses vary widely from simple lists of our consultants, their current base offices, and time zones to our finance department’s rolling forecast, and many more in between.
+Their uses vary widely—from simple lists of our consultants, their current base offices, and time zones, to our finance department’s rolling forecast, and many more in between.
 Our customers have found even more diverse uses, including setting targets, creating custom product hierarchies, and enriching various lists (like locations and personnel) with data not found in their databases.

 It worked perfectly!

 Since you’ve read this far, I’m guessing you also work with spreadsheets and need to materialize their content into a data warehouse or a BI tool.
-Maybe you even encounter situations where some transformation or enrichment is required along the way.
+Maybe you even encounter situations where some transformation or enrichment are required along the way.

 I’ll share the script below and guide you through the steps to make this happen.